Overview of the Dai Stablecoin System

 With the Debt and Stability Fee paid down, the CDP user can freely retrieve all or some of their collateral back to their wallet by sending a transaction to Maker.

 Single-Collateral Dai vs Multi-Collateral Dai

-Dai will initially launch with support for only one type of collateral, Pooled Ether.
-In the next 6-12 months we plan to upgrade Single-Collateral Dai to Multi-Collateral Dai.
+Dai currently supports only one type of collateral, Pooled Ether.
+We plan to upgrade Single-Collateral Dai to Multi-Collateral Dai.
 The primary difference is that it will support any number of CDP types.
-3

 Pooled Ether (Temporary mechanism for Single-Collateral Dai)